Microsoft set October 1, 2022 as the deadline to retire Basic Authentication for Exchange. We recommend switching to Modern Authentication.

 The AskCody Platform is built as a Microsoft EWS Application, meaning that the AskCody Platform uses Microsoft’s API to integrate with a customer’s Exchange Server or Exchange Online tenant.

-Simply put, this means that AskCody integrates with Microsoft Exchange using Exchange Webservices Managed API to share data with Microsoft Exchange, read more here.
-Exchange Webservices is a native part of Microsoft Exchange Server (on-prem) and Microsoft Exchange Online, available for developers like AskCody, used to share data with third-party applications like the AskCody Platform.
+Simply put, this means that AskCody integrates with Exchange using Exchange Webservices Managed API to share data with Exchange, read more here.
+Exchange Webservices is a native part of Exchange Server (on-prem) and Exchange Online, available for developers like AskCody, used to share data with third-party applications like the AskCody Platform.

-Connecting a Microsoft EWS Application to Microsoft Exchange is done using one of two authentication methods depending on Exchange Server or Exchange Online.
-These are referred to as Modern- and Basic Authentication and are used for Exchange Server and Exchange Online respectively.
+Connecting a Microsoft EWS Application to Exchange is done using one of two authentication methods depending on Exchange Server or Exchange Online.
+These are referred to as Modern- and Basic Auth and are used for Exchange Server and Exchange Online respectively.

-Exchange Web Services (EWS) was launched with support for Basic Authentication starting on Exchange Server (On-prem) and of course, being implemented for Exchange Online as well.
-Over time, Microsoft introduced Modern Authentication (OAuth 2.0) for authentication and authorization on Exchange Online, which is a more secure and reliable way than Basic Authentication to access data, so that EWS Applications integrating with Microsoft Exchange Online could leverage both types of authorization and authentication.
+Exchange Web Services (EWS) was launched with support for Basic Auth starting on Exchange Server (On-prem) and of course, being implemented for Exchange Online as well.
+Over time, Microsoft introduced Modern Auth (OAuth 2.0) for authentication and authorization on Exchange Online, which is a more secure and reliable way than Basic Auth to access data, so that EWS Applications integrating with Exchange Online could leverage both types of authorization and authentication.

 Microsoft communication timeline

-- March 2018: Microsoft published this announcement advising that Basic Authentication to Exchange Web Services (EWS) for Exchange Online would be retired on October 13th, 2020, meaning on this date, Basic Authentication for EWS Applications will be decommissioned, and EWS Applications should switch to using Modern Authentication to integrate, authenticate and authorize.
+- March 2018: Microsoft published this announcement advising that Basic Auth to Exchange Web Services (EWS) for Exchange Online would be retired on October 13th, 2020, meaning on this date, Basic Auth for EWS Applications will be decommissioned, and EWS Applications should switch to using Modern Auth to integrate, authenticate and authorize.

-- April 2020: In response to the COVID-19 situation and knowing that priorities have changed for many organizations, Microsoft decided to postpone disabling Basic Authentication in Exchange Online until second half of 2021.
+- April 2020: In response to the COVID-19 situation and knowing that priorities have changed for many organizations, Microsoft decided to postpone disabling Basic Auth in Exchange Online until the second half of 2021.